 Let’s travel to discover tales of eternal love that have inspired filmmakers, poets and artists

 A young and brave Chandragupta is pulled between his love and his goal… Upset, he tells his guru Chanakya, ‘my heart pains…’ I am glued to the idiot box, watching the serial Chandragupta Maurya, based on the life of the first emperor of the Maurya Empire (321-297 BC), who falls in love with the daughter of his sworn enemy–king Dhanananda of Magadha.
 Sadly, Google did not help me with this love story, instead popped out Laila-Majnu, Heer-Ranjha, Salim-Anarkali, Shah Jahan-Mumtaz Mahal, Bajirao-Mastani, Soni-Mahiwal, Radha-Krishna and more.
 Etched in time, carved on stone, written in words, painted on canvas, captured on film are these great love stories.
-And we are on a trip to find places where eternal love lives on.
+And we are on a trip to find romantic places, where eternal love lives on.
 Unlike man-made borders, love does not know limitations, so many of the stories are centred in undivided India (before the Partition of 1947).

 What is love?
 The dictionary defines love as a profoundly tender, passionate affection for another person.
 Cultures and philosophers define this tenderness, affection in different ways.
 Some call it a gift from God while others say that it is an unexplainable mystery, much like a mystical experience.